johntoby/borderlesstechacademy/README.md

-# Borderless Tech Academy Website
+# Welcome to Borderless Tech Academy Website

 A modern, responsive website for Borderless Tech Academy - an online learning platform that enables students to learn, build, and earn from anywhere in the world.